 - On the Main tab, click Local Traffic > Pools.
 The Pool List screen opens. - 2.
 Click Create.

-The New Pool screen opens. - 3.
-In the Name field, type a unique name for the pool. - 4.
+- 3. In the Name field, type a unique name for the pool. - 4.
 For the Health Monitors setting, from the Available list, select the http monitor and move the monitor to the Active list. - 5.
 From the Load Balancing Method list, select how the system distributes traffic to members of this pool.